 It’s important for me to join a company which fits culturally.
-Collingwood has a strong ethos which is driven by purpose and core values which align to my own personal ones.
-It’s a cliché to say that we are ‘client focused’ but that honestly shines through here at every level and with every interaction.
+Collingwood has a strong ethos which is driven by purpose and core values which align with my own personal ones.
+It’s a cliché to say that we are ‘client-focused’ but that honestly shines through here at every level and with every interaction.
 The people truly care about the clients and the journey they are on, often providing more value than was originally agreed just because it’s ‘the right thing to do’.
 This is how I like to work so this was very appealing.

 Could you give clients some examples of the types of challenges you’ve helped organisations overcome?

 The common challenges are the causes of organisational change.
 These usually fall into the categories of business turnaround, realignment, accelerated growth, start-ups or sustaining success.

 I have worked with companies who have been realigning their direction due to a change in customer behaviour or the need for a less transactional, erratic revenue stream.
 Both these clients had to work hard at defining and communicating their need for change because those who were close to the customer didn’t understand the commercial drivers for change, yet they were the ones who would have to deal with the customer day to day and explain the changes.
 There was a strong focus in these programmes to involve and engage employees at all levels, to educate them on the change and importantly, reinforce what wasn’t going to change as it was an uncertain time for them.
 In both instances the change was successful, the company share price increased and larger, more profitable contracts were won which made the business performance more sustainable and predictable.